nier2kirito/RL-boosted-LP-solver/README.md

 ## License

-MIT License - see LICENSE file for details.
+This implementation is licensed under the MIT License - see LICENSE file for details.

+**Note**: This license applies only to this implementation code.
+The original research ideas and methodology belong to the original paper authors.